It was 9:30 at night and I was driving north on a quiet road, hooked to a cell phone. My 6-year-old son, Lucas, sleepy and tearful, was on the line.

 I listened to his shortened breathing.
 “It’s just like your hockey,” I went on.
 “You love hockey so much, but you also love Mommy.”

 Their flight was scheduled for Friday afternoon.
-Most of my week was filled with evening writing events — all of them promising to be interesting and stimulating.
+Most of my week was filled with odd computer problems and evening writing events — all of them promising to be interesting and stimulating.
 As usual, I did mental gymnastics, trying to figure out how to vault to my writing events and still stick my landings at home.

 I forced myself to make choices.
 I’d forgo my ongoing fiction class; I’d attend a new screenwriting workshop.
 But the real crunch came with the publishing panel, scheduled for Thursday, the night before my children were leaving.